FromZeus/small_tools_mirantis/reqspec/Readme.rst

 Description
 -----------

 This utility is designed for updating requirements in "Requires" sections of .spec files.
-Also highlight of missed or extra dependencies could be switch on.
+Also highlighting of missed or extra dependencies could be switch on.

 How to use
 ----------